Eric Niquette

 C:\Program Files\Sunshine\tools\audio-info.exe

-Note that the tool cannot be run directly and should be launched from a command prompt or via PowerShell.
+Note that the audio-info tool cannot be run directly and should instead be launched from a command prompt or via PowerShell.

 Virtual sink

-The virtual sink is the device Sunshine will output audio to so you don't hear audio on the host machine.
-If you're using a virtual audio device like the Steam Virtual Speaker, you can leave this field empty.
-Otherwise, specify a device to output to.
+The virtual sink is the device Sunshine will route output audio to.
+By default, audio will be tunnelled to the Steam Virtual Speaker so you don't hear it on the host as you stream, but you can specify a different device output if desired.

 HEVC and AV1 Support

 High Efficiency Video Coding (HEVC), also known as H.265, provides higher quality video at the expense of a slightly higher CPU overhead.
-Modern devices typically have dedicated hardware for encoding and decoding H.265 streams but should you find your devices struggling to keep up, you can disable HEVC in the Advanced settings.
+Modern devices typically have dedicated hardware for encoding and decoding H.265 streams.
+If you find your client is struggling to keep up, you can disable HEVC in the Advanced settings and see if it helps.
 Note that HEVC must be enabled for HDR.

 AV1 is a newer codec that promises up to 30% better performance than H.265.
-If your both your host and client devices support it, AV1 will probably yield better performance overall.
+If your both your host and client devices support it, AV1 will probably yield better performance and fewer visual artifacts.

 Advanced encoding settings

-In the various encoding option tabs are preset quality and compression settings.
-Unless your devices are struggling to encode or decode the stream, leave these as-is.
-They've already been optmized to offer the best bang for buck while prioritizing low latency.
+In the vendor-specific encoding tabs are series of preset quality and compression settings.
+Unless your devices are struggling to encode or decode the stream, or you want to improve the image quality at the expense of an increase in input delay, leave these as-is.
+They've already been optimized to offer the fastest response.

 Use realtime priority in hardware accelerated gpu scheduling

-Hardware-accelerated GPU scheduling (HAGS) is a Windows feature that is required to, amongst other things, use DLSS3 features such as raytracing, frame generation, and other enhancements.
-However, HAGS has shown to be problematic when encoding and can cause the stream to abruptply halt when when terminating or toggling between Hardware-accelerated windows.
+Hardware-accelerated GPU scheduling (HAGS) is a Windows feature that is utilized to, amongst other things, process features like raytracing, frame generation, and other enhancements.

 Controller support